hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     fast-sync-min-peers=2
     ```

 The minimum number of peers required before starting fast sync.
 The default is 5.
+To improve performance,
+or if the fast sync is taking a long time to complete, increase the number of peers to at least 8 instead.

 !!! note